 Welcome to my website!

-My current research project is titled:
+My current research projects are:

-In the competition for international reputation and legitimacy, the German Democratic Republic (GDR) always emphasised the importance of its healthcare system.
-Especially the state-run character of the medical provision was described as superior to the West German private healthcare system.
-The former Healthcare Minister Ludwig Mecklinger even proclaimed at a conference in 1981 that “[i]n the encounter with the healthcare and social welfare system, Socialism [had] for the citizen name, face, and address”.
-Based on these claims, the research project aims to develop a social and patient history in the microcosms of the former East German districts of Dresden and Rostock, investigating the impact of political and societal ideals on the reality and thus on the experiences of patients who have alcohol addiction and diabetes inside and outside East Germany’s medical institutions.
-The research draws not only on correspondence, reports, ego documents, and exhibition material from private and public institutions and archives, but also from literature to investigate the microcosm and the surroundings of the doctor-nurse-patient relationship in the GDR.
+- “Your Health, Our State”: Experiences of Patients with Alcohol Addiction and Diabetes in Socialist East Germany In the competition for international prestige and legitimacy, the German Democratic Republic (GDR) always emphasized the importance of its health system.
+In particular, the state character of medical care was described as superior to the West German private health system.
+Former Health Minister Ludwig Mecklinger even announced at a conference in 1981 that “in dealing with the health and social system, socialism had a name, face and address for the citizen.”
+On the basis of these claims, the research project aims to develop a social and patient history in the microcosms of the former GDR districts of Dresden and Rostock and to examine the effects of political and social ideals on reality and thus on the experiences of patients with alcohol dependency and diabetes inside and outside the medical institutions of the GDR.
+The research draws not only on correspondence, reports, ego-documents and exhibition material from private and public institutions and archives, but also on literature to examine the microcosm and the environment of the doctor-nurse-patient relationship in the GDR.

-In 2017, I completed my PhD at the University of Kent (United Kingdom) under the supervision of Professor Ulf Schmidt and Dr Stefan Goebel.
+In 2017, I completed my Ph.D. at the University of Kent (United Kingdom) under the supervision of Professor Ulf Schmidt and Dr. Stefan Goebel.

 The title of my dissertation is ‘Treatments of the Past: Medical Memories and Experiences in Postwar East Germany’ and was published as a book by Routledge in 2019.